bpstephanie/The_Country_Quiz/TESTING.md

     - The difficulty is mixed in the questions creating a challenging quiz for the user.

  * As a site owner, I want users to play the quiz many times.
-    - The randomized questions mean the user may want to play different rounds to see if they know more questions in one round as opposed to the other.
+    - The randomized questions mean the user may want to play different rounds to see if they know more questions in one round as opposed to others.

 ## Known Bugs